-Lifeset is a public repository of guidelines, rules, and tips, to help structure and optimize life as a human (currently 37).
+Lifeset is a public repository of guidelines, rules, and tips, to help structure and optimize life as a human.
 The rules of Lifeset are focused on providing an easily digestible, yet expansive set of guidelines, both practical and theoretical, for living a healthy, productive, and fulfilling life.

 Avoid excess: Whether it be drugs and alcohol, exercise, media consumption, work, etc., excesses are to be avoided.
 Excess is acceptable, only when it is temporarily (in the short-term) brought on deliberately through specific activities.

-Avoid neglecting aspects of life you potentially assume are unnecessary: Existing as a human comes with many quirks.
+Avoid neglecting aspects of life you might assume are unnecessary: Existing as a human comes with many quirks.
 One of said quirks is that you most likely need the things everyone else needs.
-Social interaction, sexual stimulation, emotional presence; think carefully if you're thinking of cutting them out of your life.
+Social interaction, sexual stimulation, emotional presence; think carefully if you are thinking of cutting something like that out of your life.

-Be malleable: When you've encountered an aspect of yourself that you'd like to change, put extensive focus and effort into changing it.
-A habit might take a long time to form, but until then, consciously practice what you'd like to change.
+Be malleable: When you have encountered an aspect of yourself that you would like to change, put extensive focus and effort into changing it.
+A habit might take a long time to form, but until then, consciously practice what you would like to change.
 Making gradual changes (over the course of months, and even years) is often unnecessarily time consuming, and puts you in a state of instability for a longer period of time.
 Be malleable, and make changes to yourself quickly.

 Expand your comfort zone: Take advantage of and involve yourself in situations where you have a chance to put yourself outside of your comfort zone, so as to expand your experience, your degree of comfort with the unknown, and your ease with whatever foreign activity you were involved in.

-Do not aim to impress others: "Being yourself" is a popular saying, but it fails to explicitly specify how trying to impress others is the catalyst to no longer being yourself.
+Do not aim to impress others: "Being yourself" is a popular saying, but it fails to explicitly specify the most common reason for not being oneself: attempting to impress others.
 Going about life persistently looking for ways to make others like you / your work only brings anxiety.
 It is wiser to treat impressions as a side-effect of your genuine interests and behavior.

 Value your time: Time is limited, and for many it appears to become increasinly valuable with age.
 As small of a word "inconvenience" is, facing inconvenience after inconvenience loses countless hours, days, and months of time you could be spending doing something fulfilling.
 Organize your time, and avoid people and circumstances that regularly pose inconveniences to your capacity to keep your time organized.